mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 Select `Deploy` to install Cassandra.

 - Kommander will proceed to install `kudo-controller-manager` in the `kudo-system` namespace if it does not already exist.
 This is the equivalent of issuing `kubectl kudo init` manually on the CLI.
-- KUDO will then install Cassandra in the Project namespace created via Kommander.
+- KUDO will then install Cassandra in the Project namespace created using Kommander.
 - The deployment progression can be viewed by looking at the `deploy` plan.

 ### KUDO Cassandra Service Status